 Surprisingly, with its many complex features and tools, Logic Pro X still manages to offer a relatively easy-to-learn interface.
 This is not to say you will need some practice as a beginner, but it is not as hard to learn as other software on this list.

 It is a bit unfortunate that Logic Pro X is only available for Mac as it is such powerful software.
+There is however ways to make Logic Pro X run on Windows with the help of VirtualBox.

 - Very powerful features and tools